Please email email@example.com if you require a bespoke item.

 Notwithstanding the security measures that We take, it is important to remember that the transmission of data via the internet may not be completely secure and that you are advised to take suitable precautions when transmitting to Us data via the internet.

-When you submit information via Our Site, you may be given options to restrict Our use of your data.
-In particular, We aim to give you strong controls on Our use of your data for direct marketing purposes (including the ability to opt-out of receiving emails from Us which you may do by unsubscribing by writing to firstname.lastname@example.org.
-We may require appropriate evidence of identity).
+In addition to your rights under the GDPR, set out in Part 5, whenyou submit personal data via Our Site, you may be given options to restrict our use of your personal data.
+In particular, we aim to give you strong controls on our use of your data for direct marketing purposes (including the ability to opt-out of receiving emails from uswhich you may do by unsubscribing using the links provided in our emails and at the point of providing your details and by managing your Account).

 You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receiving.

-By using Our Site you may also receive certain third party Cookies on your computer or device.
-Third party Cookies are those placed by websites, services, and/or parties other than Us.
-We may use third party Cookies on Our Site for advertising services.
-For more details, please refer to section 5, above, and to section 12.6 below.
-These Cookies are not integral to the functioning of Our Site.
+By using Our Site, you may also receive certain third-party Cookies on your computer or device.
+Third-party Cookies are those placed by websites, services, and/or parties other than us.
+Third-party Cookies are used on Our Site for processing payments.
+For more details, please refer to the table below.
+These Cookies are not integral to the functioning of Our Site and your use and experience of Our Site will not be impaired by refusing consent to them.

-Before any Cookies are placed on your computer or device, subject to section 12.5andsection 12.8, you will be shown a pop up or message bar requesting your consent to set those Cookies.
-By giving your consent to the placing of Cookies you are enabling Us to provide the best possible experience and service to you.
+Before Cookies are placed on your computer or device, you will be shown a pop-up window requesting your consent to set those Cookies.
+By giving your consent to the placing of Cookies you are enabling us to provide the best possible experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of Our Site may not function fully or as intended.

 Certain features of Our Site depend on Cookies to function.
-UK and EU Cookie Law deems these Cookies to be “strictly necessary”.
-These Cookies are shown below in section 12.6.
-Your consent will not be sought to place these Cookies.
-You may still block these Cookies by changing your internet browser’s settings as detailed below in section 12.10, but please be aware that Our Site may not work as intended if you do so.
+Cookie Law deems these Cookies to be “strictly necessary”.
+These Cookies are shown in the table below.
+Your consent will not be sought to place these Cookies, but it is still important that you are aware of them.
+You may still block these Cookies by changing your internet browser’s settings as detailed below, but please be aware that Our Site may not work properly if you do so.
 We have taken great care to ensure that your privacy is not at risk by allowing them.

 The following first party Cookies may be placed on your computer or device: